Children in Conflict with the Law

 Every day in countries around the world, IBJ steps in to defend the rights of children in conflict of the law.
-UNICEF estimates that 1 million children are detained each year but the true number is likely much higher, given poor record keeping in prisons in many developing countries.
+UNICEF estimates that 1 million children are detained each year but the true number is likely much higher, given poor record keeping in prisons in many countries.
 The effect of incarceration on the lives of children is catastrophic – removing them from education and from their families, and often creating lifelong trauma.
 Without due process, most of these children will languish in detention while awaiting trial, sometimes for years, lost in broken justice systems.

 Offenses often committed by children, such as begging or minor theft, are petty crimes that should not result in prison time.
 In many countries, minor offences such as the possession of alcohol or tobacco, or the violation of truancy and curfew laws, systemically land children in jail.
 Sadly, these kinds of laws disproportionately affect children who are poor, homeless or mentally ill, as well as children who have been trafficked for sex work.
 Adults, too, often exploit marginalized children to commit crimes.
 This criminalization of the misfortune of children imperils their already desperate fight for survival.
 Under the auspices of immigration control, migrant children are also excessively detained, frequently for extended periods of time.
 There is also evidence that children belonging to minority religious or ethnic groups are more likely to be incarcerated.

 Children’s fundamental rights and freedoms are violated in jail and prison environments; their physical and mental development suffers from the effects of overpopulation, malnutrition, rampant infectious diseases, trauma, torture, poor sanitary conditions, and limited or nonexistent access to health care and education.
 Tragically, the sexual abuse of children by police, other detainees and staff also often occurs in detention facilities.
 Perversely, imprisonment is often disguised under the cloak of treatment or support.